 Amber Leaf cabinetry offers cabinet collections that can let you obtain LEED qualifications for your business.
 Our collections are made with no formaldehyde, low emitting, local, regional and rapidly renewable materials.
 For more information on LEED qualifications for your project, please contact your local Amber Leaf representative

-These Amber Leaf cabinets and related cabinet work manufactured and assembled by Amber Leaf are warranted to the original purchasing consumer for three (3) years from the date of original purchase or as long as the original purchasing consumer owns the home, whichever is less, against avoidable and unnatural defects in material and workmanship under normal use.
+These Amber Leaf cabinets and related cabinet work manufactured and assembled by Amber Leaf are warranted to the original purchasing consumer for one (1) year from the date of original purchase or as long as the original purchasing consumer owns the home, whichever is less, against avoidable and unnatural defects in material and workmanship under normal use.

 LIMITED LIFETIME WARRANTY ON DRAWER GUIDES AND HINGES: